unimonkiez/q-learning/project.md

     Rerun the previous agent and answer what percentage of states was visited once?
     less then 5 time?
 Does this explain the results on this MDP?
     How would you change the agent to handle this MDP?
 (25 pts)

+    **Now I added to the agent a dict keeping track of how many states were visited (on `update` method).
+    I also added another CLI parameter to plot that histogram to answer and requested questions.
+    Here is the graph**